laszlokiraly/elm-seed/README.md

 Then fill in whatever parameters you want (default is fine for all of them).

-The following will get the placeholder backend in place.
-See `db.json` for the fake database.
+Install the node modules and start the fake api up:

 ```
-$ npm install -s json-server
+$ npm install
 $ node api
 ```